semyie/Adobe-GenSolve-Submission/README.md

 1. **Regularize Shapes:** Identify shapes (like triangles, rectangles, circles) and regularize them.
 2. **Detect Symmetry:** Find and apply symmetry where possible.
+3. **Handle Occlusions:** Reconstruct curves that are partially occluded or missing sections.
-3. **Complete Curves:** Ensure all curves are closed if necessary.
+4. **Complete Curves:** Ensure all curves are closed if necessary.
-4. **Beautify Curves:** Final adjustments to enhance the curves' appearance.
+5. **Beautify Curves:** Final adjustments to enhance the curves' appearance.

 ### Step 5: View and Save the Results